Published: 21 May 2020

 Evidently, the agile methodology steps and the process revolves around iterations as priorities can be shifted from iteration to iteration and new features tend to be added into the next iteration.
 Basically any agile manifesto is followed by some important agile principles which businesses should essentially know and adapt in their agile software development process.

-1. Customer satisfaction through early and continuous software delivery
+1. Customer satisfaction through faster and continuous software delivery

 2. Accommodate changing requirements throughout the development process